 An Oklahoma Participant Perspective

-Financial controller Brittany Rash, an active VRHAP program participant from Newman Memorial Hospital in Shattuck, Oklahoma, explained that for her organization, the VRHAP program’s positive impact has been so broad and deep, they are actually now applying for their fourth consecutive year.
+Financial controller Brittany Rash, an active VRHAP program participant from Newman Memorial Hospital (no longer available online) in Shattuck, Oklahoma, explained that for her organization, the VRHAP program’s positive impact has been so broad and deep, they are actually now applying for their fourth consecutive year.